The King's School (Chester) A GSG School

 - W www.kingschester.co.uk

-- A mainstream independent school for pupils aged from 4 to 19
+- A mainstream independent school for pupils aged from 11 to 19 with a linked junior school

 - Boarding: No